 Aimed at preserving and promoting Ireland’s natural, built and cultural heritage, National Heritage Week runs across the country from August 19 to 27 and Banter is delighted to be part of this year’s event.

 We’ll be hosting a discussion which looks at how nature influences our life, work and the world around us.
-Poet Mark Roper, Birdwatch Ireland’s Niall Hatch, educator Grace Garde and Dublin city councillor Claire Byrne will talk about the value of nature, wildlife and heritage to how they live and work.
+Poet Mark Roper, Birdwatch Ireland’s Niall Hatch, educator Grace Garde, Dublin city councillor Claire Byrne and author (In Sight Of Yellow Mountain: A Year In the Irish Countryside) and actor Philip Judge will talk about the value of nature, wildlife and heritage to how they live and work.

 Banter on nature takes place at the National Print Museum (Beggars Bush Barracks, Haddington Road, Dublin 4) on Thursday August 24.
 Doors open at 6pm and the discussion begins at 6.30pm.
 Tickets are available here and all proceeds from the event go to the Irish Peatland Conservation Council.